As you have probably already heard or read – You won’t find beautiful, snow-white, natural sandy beaches in Madeira Island.

 So, where to swim and what are the beaches like in Madeira?

 For me personally, despite the lack of snow-white beaches, you can enjoy swimming in Madeira just fine.
 It is simply different – more interesting, more diverse and much more exciting.
 Today we will take a look at all sandy beaches, pebble beaches and a couple of unusual gems.
 Do not forget to check also:

 The most beautiful sandy beaches and turquoise water, i.e. the view that many of us most often associate with great summer holidays, can be found on Porto Santo – a small island belonging to the Madeira Archipelago.
 Porto Santo is even jokingly called “a beach with an island”.
 On Porto Santo, we will find about 9 kilometers of golden, beautiful, sandy beaches.

 Porto Santo is located about 50 km from Madeira.
 You can get there by plane or with the Lobo Marinho ferry (Porto Santo Line).
 The flight between Madeira and Porto Santo is approx. 25 minutes long, but most of the tourists choose the ferry.

 The ferry leaves Funchal usually (in high season) at 8 am and returns in the evening.
 The cruise takes 2 hours and 20 minutes, so you can enjoy a nice beach day and return on the same day.
 To really relax and see other interesting places on the island, I recommend staying in Porto Santo for at least one night.

 The beach in Porto Santo is also frequently chosen by eloping couples wishing to be married in Portugal and exchange vows in a beautiful setting.
-Costs of such a wedding can be surprisingly attractive; please check my other post [Porto Santo Beach Wedding] if you would like to know more.
+Go to post:

 1.2 Sandy beaches in Madeira